 MU-MIMO enables the extender to transmit data simultaneously to multiple devices instead of transmitting it sequentially, which affects the overall performance.
 EX7300 can be used as an extender as well as an access point.

-The extender has a lot to offer if you are willing to spend some extra money are don’t mind the extra size.
+The amplifier has a lot to offer if you are willing to spend some extra money are don’t mind the extra size.

 8. NETGEAR Orbi RBK30 (AC2200)